 Help your baby learn the skill of putting her or himself to sleep by putting them in their crib sleepy but still awake enough to remember how and where they fell asleep.

 9. Be Consistent.

 Babies love predictability and routine.
-If you are consistent in your schedule and responses your baby will have an easier time getting good sleep.
+If you are consistent with your schedule and responses your baby will have an easier time getting good sleep.